Anxiety doesn’t discriminate against any age group.

 Fighting senior anxiety

 - Keep moving.
-Not only does activity stave off heart disease and osteoporosis, but regular exercise is also wonderful for the brain.
+Activity can stave off heart disease and osteoporosis, and regular exercise is also wonderful for the brain.
 The endorphin rush boosts your mood and fights anxiety.
 Consider activities like walks outside, yoga, water aerobics or even lifting low-impact weights.

 - Stay social.
 If your anxiety stems from the fear of being alone, proactively seek out connections.
 Set a weekly date with a friend or family member, join a club or take a class.